-Should you have exceptional and essential needs, please email firstname.lastname@example.org and a staff member will forward you a google form.
-This google form will act as your official attestation of need where you will be asked to:
+- Email firstname.lastname@example.org and a staff member will forward you a google form.
+This google form will act as your official attestation of need.

-- Indicate why you require access to wi-fi or other technology;
+- You will need to indicate why you require the SLC as a working space, or access to wi-fi or other technology

 Ryerson remains committed to a healthy campus and your wellbeing is our first priority.
 If you’re entering select campus buildings this semester, you’ll see Ryerson has implemented many health and safety measures across campus.
 The SLC has made many changes to provide a safe study environment for those whose home is not suitable for study and online classes.